j-rosas/mdef/docs/seminars/Term 2/Design Studio.md

 https://github.com/chris-ernst/fablab-challenge-1

-**Design intervention Planing**
+#### Intervention 3.0

+**Planing**

-Continuing to exploring my question about how music can change physical realities.
+Continuing to exploring my question about the relationship with music and physical realities.

-So the intervention consist to make an instance were people will modify clay figures related to the music that they are listening.
+The intervention consist to make an instance were people will modify clay figures related to the music that they are listening.

 So this are the planned steps related to the intervention.

-1.- Bring the clay and guitar(my instrument) to the class
+1.- Bring the clay and guitar(my instrument) to the class.

 2.- I will invite the classmates to sit in front of three or four clay balls, and I will guide them through to tell them that the can modify the pieces while listening to music, so each figure will represent a moment.